This article covers some frequently asked questions about the Retention Analysis chart.

 Return On of After

 For Return On or After retention, the denominator for a specific day, week, or month (let's call this number X) is users who have completed that day (or week, or month).
 It's counted towards the overall Return On or After retention as long as X days, weeks, or months have passed since that user's starting event.
-The numerator would be the unique count of users that fired the return event on the Xth day (or week, or month) or later.
+The numerator would be the unique count of users who triggered the return event on the Xth day (or week, or month) or later.

 Why are the recent periods asterisked?

 Results for days with incomplete data will have an asterisk.
-For example, let's say some users fire the starting event on July 15th (Day 0).
+For example, let's say some users trigger the starting event on July 15th (Day 0).
 You are looking at Day 6 data on July 21st and see an asterisk next to the computed results.
 Since July 21st is Day 6 and the day is not yet over in this example, the data point is incomplete until the day ends.
 This gives users from Day 0 a chance to become Day 6 retained.

 In the breakdown table, why doesn't the user count for the interval equal the number shown in the total users row?

-The total user count of the retention analysis breakdown table sums unique users who fired the start event within the entire time period.
-Say a user fired the start action on July 17th and the 18th.
+The total user count of the retention analysis breakdown table sums unique users who triggered the start event within the entire time period.
+Say a user triggered the start action on July 17th and the 18th.
 The user is unique to July 17th and 18th, and will therefore be counted in the user totals for both days.
 However, this user will only be counted once for the overall user total.
 This is one reason why the sum of each day user totals will not always equal the total user count.

 Another reason is that the current day is excluded from this sum because it's not over yet; Amplitude is still collecting the day's events and performing calculations with them.

-If you look at the breakdown table, any value with an asterisk indicates a data point that is still calculating because the time frame is not yet over.
+On the breakdown table, any value with an asterisk indicates a data point that is still calculating because the time frame is not yet over.
 Amplitude will not include these users in the overall retention calculation until the time frame is complete:

 Why is my overall retention higher or lower than expected?